digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   Files
   ----------
     * com.digi.xbee.api.receiveserialdata.MainApp.java:
       Main application class.
-Instantiates an XBee device and establishes a serial connection with it.
+It instantiates an XBee device and establishes a serial connection with it.

     * com.digi.xbee.api.receiveserialdata.MySerialDataReceiveListener.java: